top-comengineer/wcvendors/readme.txt

 3. Capabilities options - restrict what your vendors can see and do.
 4. Pages options - configure what pages will load the relevant vendor templates.
 These can be customised.
 5. User paypment info - define how your vendors get paid and when.
 6. WC Vendors Paypal Adaptive payments setup.
+NOTE (Octbober 2017): PayPal Adaptive Payments has been deprecated by PayPal; we are working to implement a replacement.
 7. Email template options for the relevant WC Vendor emails.

 == Upgrade Notice ==